-The letter reports and Archaeological Survey Report described above will be incorporated into the Aboriginal Cultural Heritage Assessment Report that forms part of the updated Aboriginal Cultural

-Heritage Strategy required by condition D29 and described in Section 5.2.
-Alternatively, the results of the additional survey will be directly incorporated into the updated Aboriginal Cultural Heritage Assessment Report with no Archaeological Survey Report prepared.
-Consultation would then be undertaken on the updated Aboriginal Cultural Heritage Assessment Report.
+The letter reports and Archaeological Survey Report described above have been incorporated into the Aboriginal Cultural Heritage Assessment Report for Stage 2a that forms part of the updated Aboriginal Cultural Heritage Strategy required by condition D29 and described in Section 5.2.
+Additional letter reports will be incorporated into the Aboriginal Cultural Heritage Assessment Report for Stage 2b that forms part of the final Aboriginal Cultural Heritage Strategy.
+Alternatively, the results of the additional survey will be directly incorporated into the relevant updated Aboriginal Cultural Heritage Assessment Report with no Archaeological Survey Report prepared.
+Consultation would then be undertaken on the relevant updated Aboriginal Cultural Heritage Assessment Report.